Updated May 20, 2020

 Most landlords will tell you that it's okay to lose control or maybe be bearable.
 As you start, it's quite painful and even scary, having strangers residing in a place that you own.
 In many cases, you'll end up asking yourself questions like, Who are they?
 Will they destroy something?

 Well, you're probably right to worry as they won't care and maintain your property the way that you would.
 Yes!
 They'll break a couple of things.
 However, if you have a well-thought-of plan, you'll be quite okay.

-You’ll need to learn how to be an efficient landlord because a lot of breakages happen when your ‘forget’ about your property.
-So, ensure that you visit the premise as many times as possible and have a space in your budget that caters for emerging issues and expenses.
+You'll need to learn how to be an efficient landlord because a lot of breakages happen when you 'forget' about your property.
+So, ensure that you visit the premise as many times as possible and have a space in your budget that caters to emerging issues and expenses.

 Property Sales Are Never Stable